Brunomananias/pokedex/README.md

-Site feito em React, consumindo a API do pokemon.
+Site feito em React, utilizando a biblioteca MUI, e consumindo a API do pokemon.

 # Getting Started with Create React App